zwaldowski/VillainousStyle/README.md

 For use in iOS, drag "VillainousStyle iOS.xcodeproj" into your Xcode project, enter the target settings for your application, add libVillainousStyle.a as a dependency, and then drag libVillainousStyle.a into your target's "Link Binary with Libraries."

+For both platforms, add "-ObjC -all_load" to your project's "Other Linker Flags".

 You may also build and run the test applications from their appropriate Xcode projects.

 Stylesheets